sonic-net/SONiC/doc/port-add-del-dynamically/dynamic_port_add_del_hld.md

  ![possible buffermgr race condition](images/buffermgr_possible_race.png)

+in order to avoid this issue we need to check first if port exist on App db before adding the buffer cfg to the App db.

 ##### Del port:
 •   Before removing a port all buffer configuration needs to be removed<br />